PoolSea-Staking-Pool/smartnode-install/README.md

-# Rocket Pool - Smart Node Installation
+# Poolsea - Smart Node Installation

-This repository contains compiled binaries for the [Rocket Pool smart node](https://github.com/rocket-pool/smartnode) client, as well as the installation script & configuration assets for the smart node service.
+This repository contains compiled binaries for the [Poolsea smart node](https://github.com/rocket-pool/smartnode) client, as well as the installation script & configuration assets for the smart node service.

 The smart node client is supported on Linux, MacOS and Windows.
 **Note that a smart node cannot be run locally on Windows at this stage; the Windows client can only be used to manage a remote server.**